The purpose of prayer

 Why come together to pray?

 We come together to pray because then we could support each other but also the Bible enjoins us to fellowship with each other (Hebrews 10:25).
-This why every Thursday at 9:30, we meet for a short time of open and collective prayer.
+This why in addition to prayers during services, we meet every Thursday at 9:30 for a short time of open and collective prayer.
 Everyone is welcome to take part.
 Private requests for prayers are also welcomed.
 Please send requests to layminister@oatlandschurch.

 You might also want to contact our Caring & Sharing Team.
 This group meets on the first Tuesday of the month to pray for members of the community who are unwell or in distress.
 All are welcome.